tarantool/doc/doc/reference/tarantoolctl.rst

 :ref:`checkpoint files <tarantoolctl-checkpoint_management>` and
 :ref:`modules <tarantoolctl-module_management>`.
 It is shipped and installed as part of Tarantool distribution.
+This utility is intended for use by administrators only.

 See also ``tarantoolctl`` usage examples in :ref:`Server administration <admin>` section.